Skip to main content

 Laundry detergent pods pose a life-threatening risk.
 The CPSC has said there were eight deaths related to ingesting laundry pods between 2012 and early 2017—including six adults and two young children.

 Soon after laundry detergent pods were introduced in 2012, Consumer Reports urged manufacturers to make them safer and less tempting to children who are known to be attracted to colorful products.
-In 2015 the organization advised consumers against keeping pods in households with children under the age of six years old.
+In 2015, the organization advised consumers against keeping pods in households with children under the age of six.

-Safety officials continue to warn that manufacturers should modify the appearance of laundry packs, to not look like candy, and to lead to laundry pod poisoning.
+Safety officials continue to warn that manufacturers should modify the appearance of laundry packs, to not look like candy.

 Joe Lyon is a highly-rated product liability attorney and personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort claims.